-Are you planning to travel abroad or, as an international BSc- or MSc-student, are you temporarily travelling back home in the context of your studies at Wageningen University & Research?
+Are you planning to travel abroad in the context of your studies at Wageningen University & Research?
+You need permission for international trips to ‘yellow’, ‘green', and 'orange’ areas (source: Dutch Ministry of Foreign Affairs).

-Travels to code red and code orange areas are NOT allowed.
+Travels to code red is NOT allowed.
 A hardship clause for code orange areas applies to students who are participating in an MSc Disaster Studies internship or thesis, for them an exception may be made.
-There is a different application form for the code Orange areas.
+This also applies to international students travelling to an orange area within/outside Europe if it is their home country and the security risks are entirely Corona-related.
+Use the application form for orange areas.

 Free electives in risky areas are only allowed if you take them as a formal exchange student in the context of an exchange programme of Wageningen University & Research, and only in code yellow areas.
 As a formal exchange student, you implicitly have permission for this and do not need to do a request.